23rd September 2008

 24th September 2008, Hotel Les Delphines

-After Gayatri and Vijay had burned some of the calories they had acquired in the midnight feast, we caught a cabbie and headed off toward Plaze de Armas.
+After Gayatri and Vijay had burned some of the calories they had acquired at the midnight feast, we caught a cabbie and headed off toward Plaza de Armas.
 Most Latino cities, built on a military style grid system have a central square that is known as Plaza de Armas.
 This large square is usually surrounded by government buildings, cathedrals, and cultural structures.

 It seemed like a good place to start.